 Brief: Phase three of a multi-million pound project to develop new Leeds University Business School and School of Law buildings.
 These will provide technology-rich, flexible teaching spaces, lecture theatres and trading rooms, further advancing the delivery of world-class teaching solutions.

 Watch the development of the Esther Simpson Building project.
 We will be updating this time lapse every month so you can see the latest progress.

-1st fix Electrical & Mechanical works now progressing with cable tray, pipework, ductwork all being installed on site
+1st fix Electrical & Mechanical works ongoing with cable tray, pipework, ductwork all being installed on site.

 Our contractor, BAM, continue to work hard to keep disruption and noise to a minimum.
 Thank you to our students, staff and members of the public for their continued patience as work takes place.

 A £35M investment will be made to create this ambitious new building.
 With enabling works well underway, and start of construction expected later this year, we anticipate full completion of the project in autumn 2021.
 The proposals are for the construction of a new multi-storey teaching facility on Cloberry Street, shared by LUBS, the School of Law and Central Teaching Space.
 It is proposed that prominent features of the building will include a new Trading Room, flexible teaching areas and Behavioural Laboratories to provide more flexible and innovative ways of teaching.

 Enabling work and trial pits to locate existing site services are now complete.

 There will be planned road closures to Cromer Terrace and Cloberry Street from April.